dazuma/toys/toys/docs/guide.md

 There is no subtool `frodo` under the `system` namespace, so Toys works backward until it finds an existing tool.
-In this case, the `system` namespace itself does exist, so Toys runs *it* as the tool, and passes it `blah` as an argument.
+In this case, the `system` namespace itself does exist, so Toys runs *it* as the tool, and passes it `frodo` as an argument.

 Namespaces such as `system` are themselves tools and can be executed like any other tool.
-In the above case, it takes the argument `blah`, determines that it has no subtool of that name, and print an error message.
+In the above case, it takes the argument `frodo`, determines it has no subtool of that name, and prints an error message.
 Most commonly, though, you might execute a namespace without arguments:

     toys system

-This displays the *online help screen* for the `system` namespace, which includes a list of all its subtools and what they do.
+This displays the **online help screen** for the `system` namespace, which includes a list of all its subtools and what they do.

 It is also legitimate for the tool name to be empty.
-This invokes the "root" tool, the toplevel namespace:
+This invokes the **root tool**, the toplevel namespace:

     toys